 ‘I Shall Not Pass This Way Again’ by Eva Rose York is separated into three long stanzas.
 The first is made up of nineteen lines, the second: twenty, and the third: twenty-six.
 York has chosen to structure this piece with the rhyming pattern of aabbccddee…and so on.
 The lines are paired up in sets of two, or couplets, throughout the text.
 The only moment where the rhyme is broken is in the first line which states the title of the poem.

 York’s choice to utilize this rhyme scheme allows the reader to move smoothly through the text and have an expectation of what is going to come next.
-It assists greatly in the creation of a rhythm which can be picked up on by any reader.
+It assists greatly in the creation of a rhythm that can be picked up on by any reader.

 Summary of I Shall Not Pass This Way Again

 The poem begins with the speaker stating the fact that even though she loves the “path” she has been walking on, she will never “pass” that way again.
-She is leaving behind the floral smells, singing birds and the gentle wind and waves.
+She is leaving behind the floral smells, singing birds, and the gentle wind and waves.
 The speaker does not want to abandon this place (or way of life) she has been living in, but she has no choice.

 The next section describes how while on the path she can hear people singing joyously and it fills her with happiness.
 The whole world is heightened there, from the greens of the summer to the winter snow.
 Now that she knows she has to leave this world she is determined to make herself a better person.
 She knows she hasn’t been the kindest or most thoughtful human being.
-In the last stanza she asks that God forgive her for that fact and allow her to spend her future days comforting those who have not been as lucky as she.
+In the last stanza, she asks that God forgive her for that fact and allow her to spend her future days comforting those who have not been as lucky as she.

 Analysis of I Shall Not Pass This Way Again